The Young and the Restless: Writers Guild of America Awards

-International Broadcast
+International broadcast

 Canada

-In Canada, the Global Television Network airs new episodes a day ahead of the US broadcast.
+In Canada, the Global Television Network airs new episodes a day ahead of the American broadcast.
 Most Global stations use The Young and the Restless as a late-afternoon lead-in for their local newscasts, but times vary by market.
 It also airs on NTV in Newfoundland and Labrador which airs the program on a same-day-as-CBS basis.

 Caribbean

 In Belize, Channel 5 Great Belize Television airs the soap, while rival Channel 7 Tropical Vision Limited also airs the soap.

 In Jamaica, the show formerly aired on CVMTV.

 In Trinidad and Tobago, the show airs weekdays on CBS and has been airing in Trinidad and Tobago since the 1980s.
 In 1988, 70 percent of Trinidadians and Tobagonians who had access to a television watched daily episodes of The Young and the Restless, a series that emphasized family problems, sexual intrigue, and gossip.